 When deciding what to feed your baby, your first concern is probably how to make sure they’re getting the nutrients that they need.
 Luckily, a vibrant vegan diet full of fruits, vegetables, whole grains, healthy fats, and plant proteins can provide your baby with everything they need to grow up healthy and strong.
-According to the Academy of Nutrition and Dietetics, “Well-planned vegan … diets are appropriate, and they satisfy the nutrient needs and promote normal growth at all stages of the life cycle, including pregnancy and lactation, infancy, childhood, [and] adolescence.”
+According to the Academy of Nutrition and Dietetics, “A well-planned … vegan diet can meet the nutrient needs of people from all stages of life, including those going through pregnancy and lactation, childhood and participating in competitive sports.”
 Of course, you should always consult with your health-care provider when deciding how to feed your child, but that should always be the case, whether or not your child is vegan.

 To help you find healthful nutrition for your child, we’ve compiled a list of vegan baby foods for the first stages of life: